Roger Awsumb

-Roger Awsumb (July 10, 1928 – July 15, 2002) was an American television show host and radio broadcaster in Saint Paul and Brainerd, Minnesota.
+Roger Awsumb (July 10, 1928 – July 15, 2002) was an American television show host and radio broadcaster in Minneapolis–Saint Paul and Brainerd, Minnesota.
 He is most known for his lead role in the children's television show he created, Lunch With Casey, that aired on the Twin Cities area channel 11 from 1954 until 1973.
 Awsumb exemplified the pre-syndication era of local children's television that featured a lead performer-host in character – in Awsumb's case, as a railroad engineer.

 Early life

 Roger Leonard Awsumb was born on July 10, 1928, in Saint Paul, Minnesota to Ardin I. Awsumb of Saint Paul, Minnesota, and Petra C. (née Johnson) Awsumb of Trondheim, Norway.
 He was of Norwegian descent from both parents and the youngest of four children.
 His siblings were Ardin W., Kenneth P., and Doris V. Awsumb.
 Roger Awsumb graduated from Saint Paul's Central High School in 1946.
 After serving in the United States Army from 1946 to 1947, he attended Macalester College, where he began his radio career, graduating in 1950.